Roelanb/d3-excelgrid/vibecoding/ReportMaker/bugfixes.md

 Height: 297 mm ÷ 25.4 ≈ 11.6929 inches (commonly rounded to 11.69 inches)

 When I generate the pdf with the api, the page size is 11.03 x 15.60 inches, which is not correct.

+Adding a rectangle object to the top right corner of the page, (with margins 40px), sets the position of the rectangle to 40px from the right and 40px from the top.
+When generating the pdf, the rectangle is not at the correct position.
+It looks like the margins are not taken into account.

+Allow for a data region to span multiple pages.
+If in a data region, a table is defined, depending on the data, the table may span multiple pages.

+Change the report parameter format from {{parameterName}} to @parameterName.
+This is to prevent the parameter from being evaluated as a js expression.